The-Tech-Peak/LiK-mac-compat/README.md

 • You have a Mac that is not capable of running the original tool.
 Here is a list:

-    All PowerPC Macs (Any model made before 2006) MacBook Pro (All 2006 and 2007 models)
+    MacBook Pro (All 2006 and 2007 models)
     MacBook Air (The original Early 2008 model) MacBook (All 2006, 2007, and 2008 plastic models) iMac (All 2006 models and the 24-inch Late 2006) Mac mini (All 2006 and 2007 models)
     Mac Pro (All 2006 and 2007 models)
-    Xserve (All 2006 and 2008 models)

 • You want to do this on an older macOS version (whether that be for speed or just looks)